backdrop-contrib/i18n/README.md

 Bugs and Feature requests should be reported in the [Issue Queue](https://github.com/backdrop-contrib/i18n/issues)

+## Upgrade from Drupal 7

+Backdrop core took over several tasks for translations, so this module had to go through a bigger rewrite.
+Although it now contains less submodules, most of the functionality should still be available.

+"Most" means, that some functionality had to be dropped or implemented differently.

+A migration path from Drupal 7 is available.

 ## Current Maintainers

-Port is ongoing and we need help.
+Work is ongoing and we need help.
 If you're willing to test functionality and/or provide pull requests, feel free to open an issue.
 Your help is highly appreciated!